SouthernMethodistUniversity/hpc_docs/_sources/tutorials/unix/unix.rst

 Introduction to UNIX
 ====================

-The internet is full of `useful UNIX/Linux tutorials <https://www.google.com/search?q=unix+tutorial>`__; this is just one more, but hopefully it will be brief yet thorough enough to learn the basics of using UNIX/Linux insofar as will be needed for the remainder of this documentation.
 The contents of this tutorial are adapted from an `online UNIX tutorial <http://www.ee.surrey.ac.uk/Teaching/Unix/>`__ by `Michael Stonebank <https://www.linkedin.com/in/mstonebank>`__.